Toloka/docs/en/guide/tutorials/image-segmentation-project3.md

     1. Optionally add a **Private comment**.

 1. Edit the [task interface](../../glossary.md#task-interface).
-The output data format depends on the interface editor, so choose the same editor as in [Project 2](image-segmentation-project2.md).
+The output data format depends on the interface editor, so choose the same editor as in [project 2](image-segmentation-project2.md).

    {% list tabs %}